bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 01:00:23

-We see like people tend to think that like, you know, we are at risk, right?
+We see people tend to think that, you know, we are at risk.
-Like it's always like, you know, like the airplanes are going to fall out the sky kind of risk, right?
+It's always like, you know, the airplanes are going to fall out the sky kind of risk.
-You know, I think it could be a nonsense and annoying and not like, we wouldn't be as productive, but like, again, like we are all saying, right, Git is decentralized and everybody has a copy of everything and everybody has signatures and, you know, we can move to Git labs and we might even lose the issues which would really suck.
+You know, I think it could be a nonsense and annoying and not like, we wouldn't be as productive, but like we are all saying, Git is decentralized and everybody has a copy of everything and everybody has signatures and, you know, we can move to Git labs and we might even lose the issues which would really suck.
 But I have a feeling that somebody out there is keeping a copy.

 Sjors Provoost: 01:00:55

 Let's say GitHub could just change the code from under us, but that's why we have all these signatures, so that's pretty easy to detect and make a bunch of noise about.
 They can mess with the release tags, I guess, but the releases are on a different website anyway than GitHub, the actual downloads that we give to people.
-So I'm not sure what...

 Mike Schmidt: 01:01:13

 There's also, like, the TornadoCash example, where they just decided to take down the repository completely.
 And I know that got the heckles up of at least some of the Bitcoin developers that were worried that, well, maybe the sky isn't falling today, but they've definitely shown that things can fall from the sky if you rub people the wrong way.
-And so I know there's at least some experimentation going on right now with trying to mirror the repository to maybe GitLab, GitLab hosted, maybe a GitLab self-hosted and seeing what that mapping looks like, because yes, Git is decentralized, but a lot of the goodies and niceties and even things
+And so I know there's at least some experimentation going on right now with trying to mirror the repository to maybe GitLab, GitLab hosted, maybe a GitLab self-hosted and seeing what that mapping looks like, because yes, Git is decentralized, but a lot of the goodies and niceties and even things like, emoji reactions, up down vote, you know, those sorts of things maybe don't have a mapping.

-NVK: 01:02:02

-like, you

-Mike Schmidt: 01:02:02

-know, emoji reactions, you know, up down vote, you know, those sorts of things maybe don't have a mapping.
 So it's a matter of figuring out what gets mapped over and could get mapped over so that you don't lose all that productivity if GitHub were to go down.
 I think it would be quite chaotic for a period, although it wouldn't be obviously an existential threat to Bitcoin in any way.